propensive/codl/readme.md

 ### Embedded form

-When embedding CoDaLa data in a host language, we often want to add additional indentation so that the embedded CoDaLa aligns with the surrounding code.
-When a CoDaLa document is parsed, the indentation of the first line containing data is noted, and subtracted from all subsequent lines.
+When embedding CoDL data in a host language, we often want to add additional indentation so that the embedded CoDL aligns with the surrounding code.
+When a CoDL document is parsed, the indentation of the first line containing data is noted, and subtracted from all subsequent lines.

 For example, in Scala we might write,